 There are two types of Federal Direct Stafford Loans:

 Beginning July 1, 2016, the interest rate is 3.76% for subsidized and unsubsidized loans for undergraduate students.
 Loans with a first disbursement on or after Oct.
 1, 2016 and before Oct.
 1, 2017 will have a loan origination fee of 1.069%.
 You will pay back 100% of what you borrow (plus interest); however, only 98.93% of the gross loan will be disbursed to the account.

 Borrowers may not receive Direct Subsidized Loans for more than 150% (pdf) of the published length of their program (measured in academic years).

 Students must be enrolled in at least 6 credit hours and complete all loan requirements within the enrollment period to receive federal loan funds.
 Students must complete a Federal Direct Stafford Loan Entrance Counseling and Master Promissory Note.

-To complete the Federal Direct Stafford Loan Entrance Counseling and Master Promissory Note:
+To complete the Federal Direct Stafford Loan Entrance Counseling and Loan Agreement:

 This loan has a fixed interest rate of 5%.
 Repayment begins nine months after the student leaves school.
 The repayment period may vary up to ten years depending on the amount borrowed.